Keyboard driver

 uint8_t kbd_read_scancode();

-Reads the latest scancode from port 0x60
+Reads the latest scancode from port 0x60.

 kbd_scancode_to_char(uint8_t scancode)